pashword/pashword/README.md

 <div align="center">

 # Pashword 🔒
-**FOSS Personalized Hashed Password Generator**\
+**FOSS Hashed Password Generator**\
 Passwords done right

 <img src="/public/og-image.png">

 ### The WHAT 😳
-Pashword is one of a kind encrypted personalized password generator/manager that does away with the need to remember passwords.
+Pashword is a hashed password generator that does away with the need to remember passwords.
 Pashword generates a unique strong password for every single one of your accounts but these passwords aren't just random like the rest of the 91244 other password generators.
+They are personalized and constant.

 ### The HOW 🤔
+In a nutshell, Pashword is more of a password calculator than a generator.
+It's kinda like doing the following: `Website + Username + Secret Key = Unique Password`.
+Since username and secret key are unique, Pashword is able to generate a strong password made just for you and nobody else can generate it because they'll never know the details you put in it.

-Every Pashword is linked to your account and the website the account belongs to.
-Not only does this mean that you won't ever forget how to generate the pashword, but Pashword will always generate the same password for the accounts you tell it to generate them for.
+Not only does this mean that you won't ever forget how to generate the pashword, but since Pashword generates a password based on the details you put in, your password will remain constant.
+You can always generate it back when you forget it and you don't even need to remember it!
 All of this while not storing any data, not connecting to an external server or service.
-All of this takes place on your device, safe and secure.
+All of this takes place on your device, safe and secure using world-class one-way encryption algorithms.

 # 🔒 https://pashword.app 🔒
 </div>